A BRIEF HISTORY OF CLOTHES

 Life in The Middle Ages

 Different classes of Aztecs wore different clothes.
 Upper class Aztecs wore cotton clothes and feather headdresses.
-Ordinary people wore clothes made from maguey plant fibre.
+Ordinary people wore clothes made from maguey plant fiber.
 Men wore loin cloths and cloaks tied with a knot at one shoulder.
 Women wore wrap around skirts and tunics with short sleeves.
 Married women coiled their hair on top of their heads.

 By law only upper class Aztecs could wear cotton.
 If commoners wore cotton clothes they could be put to death.